FrolyakIvan/frolyak_ivan_wp_plugin/README.md

 The implementation follows the object-oriented programming paradigm.
 Where each object corresponds to a class that performs certain functions and communicates with other classes.
 There is a main class of the plugin that launches all other objects necessary for the operation of this plugin.
 In addition, there is a class that intercommunicates different components or classes so that the flow can be managed in a centralized way.

-The implementation primarily consists of four components:
+The implementation primarily consists of five components:

 - **FrolyakIvanWpPlugin Class**: The main class of the plugin, responsible for initializing key components and managing the activation and deactivation of the plugin.
 - **EndpointController Class**: Serves as the central class that manages and communicates with other classes or objects.
 It is responsible for loading styles and scripts, adding rewrite rules, handling AJAX calls, etc.